thephpleague/tactician/installation.md

 ## No Framework

-Tactician is really customizable, so there's lots of things you can tweak.
-If you don't care and just want to get started, you can use our DefaultSetup factory that gets you running with a minimum of fuss.
+If you just want to get started and don't care about tweaking anything, you can use our DefaultSetup factory to get running with a minimum of fuss.

 ~~~ php

 // TODO: DefaultSetup factory

 ~~~

+That said, Tactician is really customizable, so there's lots of things you can tweak.
 If you'd like to change the method name called or any other options, take a look at the [Tweaking Tactician](/tweaking-tactician) page for more details.
 It's really easy.

 ## Symfony2
 Sorry, a bundle is on our roadmap but we're short-handed.
 If you'd like to help out, [please get in touch](https://github.com/thephpleague/tactician/issues)!